FDA Gives Psilocybin Clinical Studies Breakthrough Therapy Status

 Griffiths and his colleagues have mostly advocated for its use in controlled settings with guided sessions from a trained psychologist.
 He’s also stated he believes it can be a dangerous drug when taken by those with certain pre-existing mental illnesses, notably schizophrenia.

-For more on Dr. Roland Griffiths’ and other’s cutting edge work studying clinical treatments with hallucinogenic substances, check out this episode of Psychedelica:
+For more on Dr. Roland Griffith’s and other cutting edge work studying clinical treatments with psychedelic substances, check out this episode of Psychedelica:

 Comic Bill Hicks' Excellent Inter-Dimensional Adventure